 Development team consists of 3 members at least and 9 members at most (excluding PO and SM) (Ken Schwaber & Jeff Sutherland 2017).
 In the Sprint Planning Event, with the PBL in mind, DT will answer the How (to create such a product with such features), What (should we do now), and make sure they’ll build the things right.
 At this point, the DT will explain the PO how they would develop to reach the Sprint goal.
 They also make sure to deliver an always-potentially-useable increment of product each Sprint continuously and at a steady pace, and that the delivered items are working.

-An offshore mobile app development team works hard and plays hard.
+An offshore software development team works hard and plays hard

 Once a product increment is delivered, the Scrum Team in collaboration with users/ stakeholders will inspect the working software through a Sprint Review Event, a 4-hour informal meeting to get feedback where they will discuss questions like: